jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 response plans and security hardware (both slightly above 12%).

 *Figure 23.
 Components that currently had the most positive impact on security.*
-A bar chart showing the distribution of responses regarding the components that currently have the most positive impact on security.
-The top components are Vulnerability Management, Security Software, and Employee Training.
+A bar chart showing the percentage of respondents who believe each component currently has the most positive impact on security.

 Organizations were then asked which component they believed would most positively impact their organization’s ability to prevent a cyber attack or breach if they had the opportunity to